The 5 Best Portable Power Stations for Charging Devices While Camping

 Man using the best solar generator for van life while camping

-A traditional generator produces power by burning fuel, whereas a portable solar generator stores electricity that’s been generated either by charging the unit with a wall outlet or DC socket, or by using solar panels.
+A traditional generator produces power by burning fuel, whereas a portable generator stores electricity that’s been generated either by charging the unit with a wall outlet or DC socket, or by using solar panels.

-Van lifers who’d rather not embark on designing and installing a complex electrical system in their camper vans can have everything they need in one convenient box:
+Campers ho’d rather not embark on designing and installing a complex electrical system in their camper vans can have everything they need in one convenient box:

 • A battery.
 This stores energy you’ve collected so you can power devices and appliances when you’re off-grid.